aliabdou92019/celebrity-face-recognition/README.md

 ## 📄 License

-This project is provided as-is for educational and research purposes.
-Ensure you have proper rights to use the celebrity dataset and comply with dataset licensing terms.
+This project is open source and available under the [MIT License](https://mit-license.org/).

+**Terms:** Feel free to use this project for educational, research, and commercial purposes with proper attribution.

 ---